foundriesio/docs/source/reference-manual/remote-access/wireguard.rst

 WireGuard VPN
 =============

-Factory users may need to remotely access devices that are behind firewalled private networks.
-In order to help make remote access easy, the LmP ships with WireGuard_ available and integrated into :ref:`fioctl` and NetworkManager.
+You may need your Factory to remotely access devices behind private network firewalls.
+To make remote access easier, LmP ships with WireGuard_ integrated into :ref:`Fioctl <fioctl>` and NetworkManager.

 Every organization has unique remote access requirements.
-The `Factory WireGuard Server`_ has been created as a guide for deploying a Factory VPN server to a customer managed server.
+The `Factory WireGuard Server`_ was created as a guide for deploying a Factory VPN server to a server you manage.

 .. _WireGuard:
    https://www.wireguard.com/